This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Kumpir: Stuffed Baked Potatoes

-Start with a huge plain baked potato, and add any number toppings including yogurt, lamb, corn, and cheese.
+Start with a huge plain baked potato, and add any number topping.
+The toppings aren’t just butter and sour cream, however.
+Corn, peas, carrots, lamb sausage, cheese, ketchup and mayonnaise are typical.
 Seriously filling, and seriously good.

 These deep fried balls stuffed with ground meat and bulgar wheat weren’t as readily available while we were in Istanbul as some of the items on this list, but we were able to track down one vendor selling them from a cart.
 Similar to an Indian Samosa, the filling is spicy and juicy, and the outer shell has a satisfying crunch.
 One was big enough for two of us to snack on.

 This isn’t Starbucks coffee (although you’ll find plenty of that in Istanbul as well).
 Strong, thick, and served in a small espresso sized cup, Turkish coffee is thick with grounds, and requires some time to “settle.”

 You also don’t want to down the last gulp, which will be mostly grounds.
 But, it’s a perfect wakeup drink after dinner.
 Interestingly, all the best Turkish coffee these days is made with coffee beans grown in Brazil.

 Ok, maybe not street food, but you can’t walk down an Istanbul street at certain times of the day without seeing people sitting on small chairs or benches lining the sidewalk, stirring and sipping their tea.